 Emoji-Songs.com originates from a private quiz played by two participants beginning in February 2016.
 The aim of the quiz was to guess song titles by emojis via WhatsApp.
 As an amount of about 300 emojigrams was reached the idea came up to publish them online in a cataloged way including links to Wikipedia and YouTube.
 The directory should also offer a possibility to guess song titles by emojis. [...]
 Apart from own new creations that are regularly added, visitors are invited to contribute emojigrams of song titles missing in the directory.
 The website is a spare time project.

 Why are there some foreign-language songs in the category "English Songs"?

-The number of Spanish, Portuguese, French or Italian songs – all of them were international hits – is below 30.
+The number of Spanish, Portuguese, French or Italian songs – all were international hits – is below 50.
 For this reason there's no need for an extra category.

 How to read emojigrams?

 There are various ways to depict song titles by emojis.
 It depends on the song title and sometimes on the direction particular emojis show.

 Normally emojigrams are read from left to right: